 BITZER Electronics' main building is heated by water-borne floor heating.
-The heat comes from (ground-towater) heat pumps, which we have developed and produced ourselves.
-When the temperature drops below freezing point, we supplement this heating solution with natural gas.
+The heat comes from (ground-to-water) heat pumps, which we have developed and produced ourselves.
+From 2022 BITZER Electronics have installed district heating instead of gas, that should also make a significant difference in our overall energy usage.
 We have seasonal control of our heating to ensure a more homogeneous indoor temperature and save energy.

-BITZER Electronics has rented a set of pavilions, which we use as extra meeting rooms.
+BITZER Electronics has rented a set of pavilions, which we use as extra office space and meeting rooms.
 However, these pavilions are heated by electricity, which is not ideal, neither from a cost nor from an environmental point of view.
 However, we have concluded, that initiating new activities will be too expensive as our present plans are only to keep the pavilions for just a few more years.

-Ventilation systems are installed in all buildings (except the pavilions).
+Ventilation systems are installed in all buildings.
 These are very energy-friendly solutions, which also improve the indoor climate.
-From January 2016 all ventilation systems are once again controlled by week programs (active on working days from 6 am till 6 pm).
-The week programs have been switched off for some time due to internal test purposes in our development department (the ventilation systems are controlled by BITZER Electronics software), so we expect to see an effect on our energy savings in the consumption figures below, next year.
+All ventilation systems are controlled by week programs (active on working days from 6 am till 6 pm).